Padroado: History

 As Portuguese influence in the East waned, the Congregation for the Propagation of the Faith began to assume more responsibility for maintaining the missions.
 This gave rise in some instances to the existence of two rival jurisdictions: Padroado and Propaganda.
 This was not finally resolved until 1886, when a concordat was drawn up, and a Bull ("Humanae Salutatis Auctor", 1 September 1886) issued, by which the respective jurisdictions were clarified and agreed to.

 The Inquisition functioned more to determine secular politics than its genuine religious function.
 The Padroado was modified over time, but its vestiges were not suppressed until the Second Vatican Council concluded in 1965.
-For example, until this council, it was the head of the Portuguese state who bestowed the cardinal's red biretta on the Patriarch of Lisbon.
+For example, until the Council, it was the head of the Portuguese state who bestowed the cardinal's red biretta on the Patriarch of Lisbon.

 Historically, this system caused some problems, especially in the years leading up to the Second Vatican Council.
-An example was the island-state of Singapore, where the Portuguese mission, under the Padroado, operated Saint Joseph's Church independently of the Roman Catholic Mission and later the Archdiocese of Singapore.
+An example was the island-state of Singapore, where the Portuguese mission, under the Padroado, operated Saint Joseph's Church independently of the Roman Catholic mission and later the Archdiocese of Singapore.
 This led to a situation of dual ecclesiastical administration.
 The situation had to eventually be resolved via a diplomatic settlement between the governments of Portugal and the Holy See.
 This was in line with the Second Vatican Council, in which the Holy See actively asked governments to give up and annul treaties or privileges similar to the Padroado.
 St. Joseph's Church eventually came under the administration of the Roman Catholic Archdiocese of Singapore.
 Due to issues relating to parish culture and Portuguese missionary activity, however, the church was granted certain privileges and to this day is not officially considered a parish church.

 The last official remnant of the Padroado ended when control of Macau was ceded to China.
 Until then, the Portuguese administration assured pensions for Catholic missionaries in this territory.